msayson/cpsc411/README.md

 }
 ```

-abevisitor: abe modified to use the visitor pattern for interpreting and type checking
+##### abevisitor: abe modified to use the visitor pattern for interpreting and type checking

-* Supported expressions: Num, Add, Sub, True, False, If
+Supported expressions: Num, Add, Sub, True, False, If
-* Supported ABE operations: interp, typeOf, accept

 ```java
 /**